ark2187/Final/Final.md

   - What is the distribution of recorded crossings between the US-Canada and US-Mexico borders?
+  - Is there a time-trend of recorded crossings when comparing each year’s record?
+Or Is there a noticeable change in total number of recorded crossings?
   - How busy are the busiest ports?
 Where are the busiest ports?
   - Is there a time of the year when there are the most crossings?
 Are there holiday trends?